janetschel/advent-of-go-2020/README.md

 # advent-of-go-2020
 Advent of Code 2020 in golang

-This are by no means good or fast solutions, just my personal repo to keep tracks of this years progress
+These are by no means good or fast solutions, just my personal repo to keep tracks of this years progress
+Please no Intcode.....

 ## Usage for fetch utils
 In order for the fetch utils to work properly: